sportsclimbs/sportclimbs-2/content/peak/matlock/lorry-park-quarry/lorry-park-topo.md

 Takes the righthand line of bolts.

 **1. Wild Strawberries (6c+) *★***
-Left-hand arete of the corner of On the Road.
+Left-hand arête of the corner of On the Road.

 **2. On the Road (6c) *★★★***
-the impressive stepped corner.
+The impressive stepped corner.

 **3. Ground Zero (7c+) *★★***
-the superb blank-looking wall right of the corner.
+The superb blank-looking wall right of the corner.

 The hard and arguably unpleasant start of Ground Zero can be avoided by starting up either The Squealer, **Squealer Zero (7c+)**, or On the Road **On the Road to Ground Zero (7b)**  or 7b+ for the short, and couple of long slings useful.